 To help you achieve the goals above, there is an abundance of information available online.
 Depending on your interests and learning style, you can search for resources that best fit your needs.

 - National Student Loan Data System (NSLDS) to keep track of your loan debt and who your loan servicers are.

-- Loan Calculator estimates what your monthely loan payment will be and determines the approximate salary you'll need to earn to afforably make the payment.
+- Loan Calculator estimates what your monthly loan payment will be and determines the approximate salary you'll need to earn to affordably make the payment.

 - Top 5 money saving tips for college students: